 2016 Exploration Results at Cypress' Dean Clayton Valley Lithium Project:

 In September 2016, Cypress initiated a Phase 1 detailed surface sampling program on the Company's new Dean Project.
 55 samples were collected and submitted to the ALS Chemex lab in Reno, Nevada for analysis for lithium content from the abundant, green evaporite-rich volcanoclastic claystone exposures on the property.
-The samples returned very positive lithium results ranging between 340 ppm Li to 2,940 ppm Li (1.56% Li2CO3) with an overall average grade of 925 ppm Li (0.49% Li2CO3) achieved.
-Cypress has discovered additional high lithium grades in non-hectorite claystones over wide areas on surface at the Dean Project that well exceed other reported Clayton Valley sediments and brines.
+The samples returned very positive lithium results ranging between 340 ppm Li to 2,940 ppm Li (1.56% Li2CO3 equivalent) with an overall average grade of 925 ppm Li (0.49% Li2CO3) achieved.
+Cypress had discovered high lithium grades in a non-hectorite claystone over a wide area on surface at the Dean Project that well exceeded other reported Clayton Valley sediments and brines.

 Cypress was very pleased with the results attained from its initial sampling program for lithium on the Company's new Dean Project.
 The initial lithium numbers encountered were very encouraging.
 Cypress then established a detailed grid pattern across all 2700 acres of the Dean property and proceeded with a further tightly controlled sampling program coinciding with a detailed geological mapping program.